-Graz, Austria, school shooting: What we know about the victims, shooter
+Austria’s deadliest mass shooting: Who are the Graz victims, shooter?

 How common is gun ownership in Austria?

-Gun ownership is common in Austria with about 30 firearms per 100 people, according to the independent research project Small Arms Survey.
+Gun ownership is common in Austria, with about 30 firearms per 100 people, according to the independent research project Small Arms Survey.
 This makes Austrians one of the most heavily armed populations in Europe.

+“People here have been saying that this is something that we used to watch on television, in places like the United States of America, Germany, or France,” Al Jazeera’s Hashem Ahelbarra said, reporting from Graz.
+“And that they never imagined that something like this could happen right here, in their country.”

-Machineguns and pump action guns are banned in Austria.
+Machine guns and pump-action guns are banned in Austria.

 Official authorisation is required to own revolvers, pistols and semiautomatic weapons.
 To own rifles and shotguns, Austrians require a firearms licence, a valid hunting licence or a membership at traditional shooting clubs.